rapjul/My.JDownloader-API/README.md

-# My.Jdownloader-API-Python-Library
+# My.JDownloader-API

-This a module for Python 2/3 to interact with My.Jdownloader.
-This is in a WIP project.You're free to use it following the MIT license and any collaboration is appreciated.
+This a module for Python 3 to interact with My.JDownloader.
+This is in a WIP project.
+You're free to use it following the MIT license and any collaboration is appreciated.

-## Is this dead?
+To use this API you need to use a "APPkey".
+This APPkey can be anything you want but it's recommended to be something that identifies your project or a URL to it.
+Right now this module uses "http://git.io/vmcsk" as the APPKey, but this APPKey is intended just for testing and for little projects, it's recommended that you uses your own "APPKey" so if for some reason this APPKey gets blocked you don't get affected.

-No, it's true that I don't actively develop it, as in there are still functions not implemented.
-But if you find something missing, feel free to open an issue and I will take a look asap or even better, if you know how to add it feel free to do it and do a PR and I will merge it asap once I have test it.
+Right now the only things working are: - JD: - Connect,Disconnect,Reconnect,GetDevices,listDevices - JD.Device: -

-Basically I develop it as in on demand kind of thing, if something is broken or something new is needed I take a look at it and try to fix it or add it.
+action,addLinks

 ## Common Issues